Framartin/dixio/README.md

 - Configure the server:
     - Set a strong `SECRET_KEY`, for example by running `python -c 'import os; print(os.urandom(16))'`
     - Make sure that `DEBUG` is set to `False`
+- You may need the [Deployment section](https://flask-socketio.readthedocs.io/en/latest/#deployment) of the Flask-SocketIO documentation

 ### Run the server

 ```